RidhikGovind/Super-Store/README.md

 You will also see any lint errors in the console.

 ## Too lazy ?
 Here's a little trick !
 In the URL of the Github repo replace the `github.com` with `githubbox.com`.
 Just add the word `box` after `github` and thats it.
-Now go view the project you lazy !
+Now go view the project, you lazy !

 ## License